jm-rcc/hpc-docs/software/MRtrix.md

 # MRtrix
 ## Installed versions
  - mrtrix/3.0.3-foss-2021a  (version), (toolchain)
-### Description
-MRtrix provides a set of tools to perform diffusion-weighted MR white-matter tractography in a manner robust to crossing fibres, using constrained spherical deconvolution (CSD) and probabilistic streamlines.
+>MRtrix provides a set of tools to perform diffusion-weighted MR white-matter tractography in a manner robust to crossing fibres, using constrained spherical deconvolution (CSD) and probabilistic streamlines.

 ## Homepage